 - Singer v.
 City of Newton – Struck down the local drone law as illegal.
 Federal District Court of Massachusetts struck down the local drone ordinance as being unconstitutional.
 It was appealed by the City to the appeals court but the City asked for the case to be dismissed which the court granted.

 - FAA v.
-Haughwout case (the kid with the gun and the drone) is currently being litigated a federal district court in Connecticut and the only order was that the FAA’s subpoena powers were very broad.
+Haughwout case (the kid with the gun and the drone) litigated a federal district court in Connecticut and the only order was that the FAA’s subpoena powers were very broad.

 - Flores v.
-State of Texas – Currently being litigated in the Southern Federal District Court of Texas on whether the Texas state drone law violates the Equal Protection Clause.
+State of Texas -Southern Federal District Court of Texas case on whether the Texas state drone law violates the Equal Protection Clause.

 - FAA v.
 Skypan case in the federal North District Court of Illinois.

 - Boggs v.
 Meredith case in the federal Western District Court of Kentucky which was dismissed.
-Boggs had his drone shot down by Meredith.
+Boggs’ drone was shot down by Meredith.
 Boggs sued in federal court claiming the drone was in navigable airspace (which means he was not trespassing in Meredith’s airspace) and was entitled to compensation.
 The court dismissed the case because the court did not have the subject matter jurisdiction to decide the case and the case should be resolved in Kentucky state court.